OffchainLabs/arb-os/doc/DataFormats.md

 * RequestID: 0 for the first message inserted into the inbox; otherwise 1 + the requestID of the previous message inserted into the inbox
 * Type-specific data: (byte array)

 The L1 block number and/or L1 timestamp fields can be set to zero.
 Zero values in these fields will be replaced, by ArbOS, with the value of the same field in the previous message.
 If there was no previous message, ArbOS will leave these values as zero.
+(Note that the EthBridge will never create messages with zeroed block number or timestamp fields.
+The treatment of zero block number and timestamp values exists only as a convenience for use in private executions of a chain.)

+Each message type is associated with rules, impose by the Arbitrum protocol, regarding which properties the EthBridge must verify before sending a specific message type.
+These rules are not described here because they are not a part of the data format.

 ##### Message type 0: Eth deposit

-This message type must be initiated by the EthBridge.
 It represents a transfer of Eth to  an account on the L2 chain.

 Type-specific data: